anhuyho/EmployeeManagementDemo/README.md

 # Employee Management System

-This repository contains a complete solution for managing employees, consisting of a .Net Core API (EmployeeService), a .Net Core hosted service (HostedService), and an Angular frontend application.
+This repository contains a complete solution for managing employees: a .Net Core API (EmployeeService), a .Net Core hosted service (HostedService), and an Angular frontend application.
 This system allows you to perform various operations on employee data, such as creating, updating, deleting, and viewing employee details.

 ## Backend